 - Swelling (inflammation) of the middle ear.

 - Promoting the flow of breast milk.

 - Other conditions.

-Castor oil seeds that have had the outer coat removed (hulled) are POSSIBLY SAFE when taken by mouth as a single dose.
-Also, castor oil eye drops are POSSIBLY SAFE when applied to the eye for up to 30 days.
+Castor seeds that have had the outer coat removed (hulled) are POSSIBLY SAFE when taken as a single dose.

-The whole seed is UNSAFE to take by mouth.
-The outer coating (hull) of the castor seed contains a deadly poison.
-This outer coating can cause nausea; vomiting; diarrhea; abdominal pain; dehydration; shock; blood cell destruction; severe fluid and chemical disturbances; liver, kidney, and pancreas damage; and death.
+Consuming the whole castor seed is UNSAFE.
+The outer coating (hull) of the castor seed contains a deadly poison called ricin.
+This outer coating can cause nausea, vomiting, diarrhea, abdominal pain, dehydration, shock, severe fluid and chemical disturbances, damage to the liver, kidney, and pancreas, and death.
 Chewing as few as 1-6 whole seeds can kill an adult.
-If the seed is swallowed whole, poisoning is less likely; however, prompt medical attention is still an absolute necessity.

-Special Precautions & Warnings:Children: Castor oil is POSSIBLY SAFE when taken by mouth in appropriate doses short-term (less than one week).
+Children: Castor oil is POSSIBLY SAFE when taken by mouth in appropriate doses short-term (less than one week).
 Castor oil is POSSIBLY UNSAFE when taken by mouth for more than one week or at a high dose.
-Taking more than the typical children's dose of 1-15 mL per day, depending on age, can cause a chemical imbalance in the body.
+Taking more than the typical children;s dose of 1-15 mL per day, depending on age, can cause a chemical imbalance in the body.
 Castor seeds are UNSAFE if the whole seed is taken by mouth.

 Intestinal problems: Don't use castor oil if you have a blocked intestine, unexplained stomach pain, or problems with your bile ducts or gall bladder.

 Water pills (Diuretic drugs) interacts with CASTOR BEAN